 - Formed by the sharing of electrons donated by one of the atoms

 - Rigid and directional

 - The atom donating the electrons is called a donor, and the atom accepting them is called an acceptor.

 Examples of Coordinate Covalent Bond

-Here are some examples of molecules where coordinate covalent bond exists [1-4].
+Here are some examples of molecules where a coordinate covalent bond exists [1-4].

 1. Ammonium (NH4+) ion

 The ammonium ion is formed from the reaction of ammonia (NH3) gas with hydrogen chloride (HCl) gas.
 In NH4+, the fourth hydrogen is attached by a coordinate covalent bond because only the hydrogen’s nucleus is transferred from the chlorine to the nitrogen.
 The hydrogen’s electron is left behind on the chlorine to form a negative chloride (Cl–) ion.

 2. Ammonia Boron Trifluoride (NH3.BF3)

 Boron trifluoride (BF3) is a compound that does not have a noble gas structure around the boron (B) atom.
 The boron only has three pairs of electrons in its valence shell and requires a pair to complete the orbital.
 Hence, BF3 is electron deficient.
 The lone pair on the nitrogen (N) of the ammonia (NH3) molecule is used to overcome that deficiency, and a complex compound forms through a coordinate covalent bond.